 Oral Roberts University’s Doctor of Nursing Practice is primarily completed online, with an on-campus residency requirement most semesters.
-As part of the esteemed Anna Vaughn College of Nursing, this post-bachelor's program consists of a Family Nurse Practitioner tract which specifically targets BSN RNs who will have completed at least 2,000 hours of professional nursing practice prior to enrollment in year two of the program.
+As part of the esteemed Anna Vaughn School of Nursing, this post-bachelor's program consists of a Family Nurse Practitioner tract which specifically targets BSN RNs who will have completed at least 2,000 hours of professional nursing practice prior to enrollment in year two of the program.

 The Doctor of Nursing Practice is a practice-oriented degree and prepares you to translate and test research findings in clinical practice settings.
 Our unique mission to develop Spirit-empowered leaders will enable you to improve healthcare systems through evidence-based research.
 While serving in your preferred environment, the DNP program will allow you to learn current technologies and practices that enhance nursing knowledge and patient education.